SamuelHalder/Profile/README.md

 # Samuel Halder - Professional Portfolio

-A modern, responsive, and interactive portfolio website showcasing my skills, experience, and services as a Full Stack Developer and System Administrator.
+A portfolio website showcasing my skills, experience, and services as a Full Stack Developer and System Administrator.